lodomo/CS314-Term-Project/DEVNOTES.md

 13) User can make chat rooms, and name them.
 Still need to make it so they can delete them, and add users

+14) Admin to rooms have add and remove buttons now they do not do anything they are just buttons